JGroefsema/3x3-API-client/README.md

 An attempt at wrting a client for the FIBA 3x3 API.

 ## Usage
+The scripts will rely on 2 text files in the same folder as the script itself.
+A file named 'apiKey.txt' which contains your API key and a file named 'eventId.txt' which contains the ID of the event you want data from.
 Run 'client.py' and 'gameId.py'. gameId.py will give ask you when it found a new game if you want to make that the game for which data is collected by client.py.

 ## Requirements
 * Python 3